-It is important to choose an AACSB-accredited business school.
-MBA’s offered by those schools are valid and recognized.
-They carry the mark of quality and distinction.
-The AACSB evaluates business programs according to the highest standards of quality.
-It examines all aspects of a school’s academic program.
-It includes teaching, curriculum, student learning, institutional development, global awareness and academic research quality.
+It is important for many students to choose an AACSB-accredited business school because many employers seek out graduates from accredited MBA programs.
+The AACSB evaluates business programs according to the highest standards of quality, examining all aspects of a school’s academic program such as teaching, curriculum, student learning, institutional development, global awareness and academic research quality.

 Following are some of the AACSB-accredited MBA programs in Wisconsin.